sayyuf-shaik/youtube_video_downloader/README.md

-# youtube_video_downloader
-A PyQt5 based youtube video downloader
+# Video Downloader for YouTube.com
-Comes with a GUI for downloading youtube videos with the url
+A GUI Desktop application for downloading videos from YouTube.com